devotions for women

 The purpose of Proverbs was to first develop, especially in the young, a right relationship with the Lord.
 Then that relationship allows the person to acquire God's understanding, wisdom, justice, discernment and discipline so the person can live a godly life.
 We need to keep in mind the purpose of Proverbs, when interpreting this verse.

-Just like God didn't leave the Israelites guessing as to how to set up the tabernacle just right, God has not left us guessing.
+God never leaves us guessing.
+God didn't leave the Israelites guessing as to how to set up the tabernacle for divine service in the book of Exodus.
+If you have read Exodus, He goes on and on about how this and that should be done, what not to do, etc. so the tabernacle would be just right.
+God has not left us guessing as parents.
 He has left us with the perfect instruction manual to train our kids, His Word.
+This was so our parenting can teach our kids about God - to know Him, love Him and serve Him.

 Let's now look at the phrase "in the way he should go".
 Walvoord and Zuck state this phrase literally means "upon the mouth of his way".
 I am sure that makes no sense to those of us who don't know Hebrew.
 However, what it means in modern thought is, "according to".

-So what does the word "way" mean in Hebrew?
-Scholars have interpreted the word "way" in different ways such as according to his personality or stage in life and so on.
-However the word "way" in its context which is Proverbs, is generally used to mean, God's wise way of living.
-So we could say that "way" means, according to the way the child ought to go - which is living for God.
+Let's step back and just look at what the word "way" means in Hebrew.
+Scholars have interpreted the word, way, in different ways such as according to his personality or stage in life and so on.
+However the word, way, in its context which is Proverbs, is generally used to mean, God's wise way of living.
+So we could say that way means, according to the way the child ought to go - which is living godly for God.

-However, there is nothing wrong with looking at a kid's personality or stage of life to train them.
+However, there is nothing wrong with looking at kids' personalities or their stage of life to train them.
 Frankly as a counselor I would recommend it!
 I have had several friends throughout the years that have plainly expected too much from their child at a certain age.
 These too high expectations tend to make for a frustrating situation – with the parents constantly disciplining and the child seemingly never getting it.
+I certainly did this some as a parent.
 If you are going to be a new parent, I would highly recommend for your wisdom and sanity - to buy a guide on what your child is capable of, at each stage in life.
-I would also advise you not to try too hard in changing your child's personality, such as, she naturally likes physics, and he is just naturally commanding.
+I would also advise you not to try too hard in changing your child's personality, such as, she naturally likes physics and he is just naturally shy.
 God created each child with a unique personality to live for Him.
-Yes, it is important to broaden your child's horizons but don't try to make her (or him) into someone you want instead of someone who God created.
+Yes, it is important to broaden your child's horizons but don't try to make her or him into someone you want instead of someone who God created.
 As a parent, prayerfully ask God for wisdom in how to train your child according to how God created them.

 As parents, to be able to train your child in the way he should go (God's way), you need to first have a close relationship with God yourself.
 How do you achieve this type of relationship with God?
 First and foremost - you need to believe in Jesus Christ.